Andres Forero - The Busiest Drummer on Broadway

 When it comes to the technology side of matters, Forero is not after a shallow relationship with the companies who supply his equipment; and in audio engineers, RME, he has formed a bond that is anything but.

 “One day, my close friend Karl said to me, ‘there’s this company called RME, you’ve gotta meet the people’”, Forero recalls.
 “He didn’t say anything about the product! [laughs] Karl and I had both been with the same drum company for 16 years, so for us, what’s important isn’t just the product, it’s the people that you interact with.
-I believe that if the people are good, and they treat you like family, the product will stand behind the person.”
+I believe that if the people are good, and they treat you like family, the product will stand behind the person.

 “Richard DeClemente (of RME) is one of the finest human beings I’ve ever met.
 His approach – how he dealt with me, how he treated me; I was sold before I heard anything about the gear.
 Then I started researching the equipment,” Forero says.
 “I have the RME Fireface UFX, and I also have the Babyface Pro for when I travel.
-I do a lot of travelling and remote drum clinics, so I need the Babyface’s portable capabilities quite often.
-The Fireface UFX stays in my studio at home; and on Hamilton, we have two Fireface units at front of house, and then in the pit we have four separate RME interfaces.”
+I do a lot of traveling and remote drum clinics, so I need the Babyface’s portable capabilities quite often.
+The Fireface UFX stays in my studio at home; and on Hamilton, we have two Fireface units at front of the house, and then in the pit we have four separate RME interfaces.”

 “If you’re someone like me who doesn’t live in audio geek land, it’s so great to have these products which you just plug in and they work.
 The RME gear is very accessible, and the lack of latency is a huge deal for people like me!”